asnaqsys/asnaqsys.github.io/reference/runtime/qsys-runtime/indicator-array-in-ds-1.md

 ---
-title: "IndicatorArrayInDS&lt;T&gt; struct  | QSYS API Reference Guide"
+title: "IndicatorArrayInDS<T> struct  | QSYS API Reference Guide"
 description: "Describes a fixed size array of Indicators contained in a DataStructure. "
-last_modified_at: 2024-07-29T23:19:52Z
+last_modified_at: 2024-08-08T21:41:46Z
 ---

 Describes a fixed size array of Indicators contained in a DataStructure.